maulikdave-fh/notes/distributed-systems/1-Introduction.md

         application.jar --> process_id_1324
 ```

+Processes running on  the same machine can communicate with each other through the network, file-system and the memory.
+This still not a distributed system because all the processes share the same resources and cannot be scaled horizontally.

 ## Node
-process running as a dedicated machine
+process running on a dedicated machine

 ## Cluster
 collection of nodes connected to each other.

 The nodes in a cluster are working on the same task, and typically are running the same code.

-# Challenges